 Low Cost Entertainment and Education

 Having everyone under the same roof is not our normal and may cause some stress.
 However this does present opportunities to learn and grow together.
 Look around your house to see what supplies you may have to create a vision board to plan a great experience.
 Using old magazines, photos, drawings can be a fun activity for all to learn how to vision and set future goals.
 Some other ideas would be to watch videos and learn how to sew, knit, whittle, or any other craft.
-Currently I’m making Christmas ornaments and some original artwork as a house warming for my niece who bought her first place.
+Currently I’m making gifts and some original artwork as a house warming for my niece who bought her first place.
 You know those coloring books to relieve stress someone got you as a gift a few years ago, get them out and color while listening to music.
 In most areas of Colorado you can begin planting peas and root vegetables such as potatoes and carrots in mid-March.
 If it is still too cold to plant a garden, plan a future garden instead.

 Take Time to Tackle a Project You’ve Been Putting Off

 Clean and organize your home.
 Attack the piles of papers that you never seem to get around to managing.
 Clean out the garage, basement, etc. Re-purpose, sell or give away unwanted items you find while organizing.